bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/key-managment.md

 ## Consensus Key

 The consensus key is used for signing proposed blocks when mining blocks.
-No fund is needed for this key.
+No fund is needed for this account.

-**Recommendation: Use a hot wallet so that it can be easily accessed by a validator’s BSC node.**
+**Recommendation: Use a hot wallet so that it can be easily accessed by a validator node.**

 ## Fast Finality Vote Key

 The fast finality vote key (BLS vote key) is used in the [fast finality feature](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP126.md) for signing votes of recently mined blocks.
-No fund is needed for this key.
+No fund is needed for this account.

-**Recommendation: Use a hot wallet so that it can be easily accessed by a validator's BSC node.**
+**Recommendation: Use a hot wallet so that it can be easily accessed by a validator node.**

 ## Governance Vote Key